alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-borrowing-from-money-dedicated-as-waqf.md

 ---
-layout: post
-title: "Ruling on borrowing from money dedicated as Waqf"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 7124"
+date: 2020-08-31
 hijri: Muharram 12, 1442
-date: 2020-08-31
-locale: en
 lang: en
-category: [fatwas, waqf]
+layout: post
-note: true
+mass_edited: true
-summary: "If the reality is as you mentioned, meaning, that you returned the money you took for a good purpose and more, you are not sinful.
-However, it would have been more precautionary if you had borrowed from elsewhere."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 7124
+summary: If the reality is as you mentioned, meaning, that you returned the money you took for a good purpose and more, you are not sinful.
+However, it would have been more precautionary if you had borrowed from elsewhere.
+title: Ruling on borrowing from money dedicated as Waqf
 ---

 ### Question: